deku-scrubs/form/Readme.md

 ## Props

-  * `onSubmit` called when the form is submitted (unless the form is invalid or loading).
+  * `onSubmit` called when the form is submitted (unless the form is loading).
 May return a promise, which will be used to generate `onSuccess` and `onFailure` events.
   * `onSuccess` if `onSubmit` returns a promise, this is called in the success case.
   * `onFailure` if `onSubmit` returns a promise, this is called in the failure case.
-  * `valid` whether or not the form is currently valid - invalid state blocks submissions
   * `loading` whether or not the form is currently processing a submission - loading state blocks submissions

 ## Example